 The more information we can gather on these topics, the better we will be able to promote the conservation of these birds.

-Observers are invited to set up routes, based loosely on 1-km squares, for repeated winter walks.
-Locations of all thrushes observed, with their habitat and activity are to be plotted online onto a map of the survey route.
-Walks can be made at any time from mid September to mid April.
+Observers were invited to set up routes, based loosely on 1-km squares, for repeated winter walks.
+Locations of all thrushes observed, with their habitat and activity were to be plotted online onto a map of the survey route.
+Walks could be made at any time from mid September to mid April.

-A randomly selected set of squares has been set up for synchronised coverage in midwinter.
+A randomly selected set of squares had been set up for synchronised coverage in midwinter.
 This element of the survey is organised through the BTO's Regional Network.
-If you would like to be involved in this part of the survey, please contact your Regional Rep to offer your help.